Joshua-Ren/Learning_dynamics_LLM/README.md

 This repository is a reference implementation of [Learning Dynamics of LLM Finetuning](https://openreview.net/forum?id=tPNHOoZFl9&referrer=%5BAuthor%20Console%5D(%2Fgroup%3Fid%3DICLR.cc%2F2025%2FConference%2FAuthors%23your-submissions)) (ICLR 2025 Oral).

 ## TL;DR:
 Focusing on the interaction between training samples, the paper studies different LLM finetuning mechanisms using a unified framework.
-Here are some takeaways.

 #### About Learning Dynamics